Ebiroll/esp32_sigrok/README.md

 ![uart](uart.png)

 # Project status
-Now it is working with sigrock and the latest version of esp-idf.
+Now it is working with sigrok and the latest version of esp-idf.

-Perhaps this was helpful.
+Perhaps this bugfix was helpful, but initially the SUMP protocol was not working https://github.com/espressif/esp-idf/commit/f482e9e54ce83e249e46f5ee082f6ffb61431339
-https://github.com/espressif/esp-idf/commit/f482e9e54ce83e249e46f5ee082f6ffb61431339

 # Sigrok